The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

+\textbf{Introduction}. - The theoretical description of quantum states of matter usually relies on the investigation of spontaneous symmetry breaking either in quantum field theory (QFT) \cite{Matthew,Coleman,Cahill} or condensed matter physics (CMP) \cite{livroMarino,Boulevard,Bernevig}.
+In both cases, it is the so-called effective potential that provides a gap equation, i.e, the equation for the order parameter.
+The BCS-superconductivity of 3D-semiconductors is one famous example of such description \cite{BCSoriginal} within CMP.
 The physical properties of a superconductor, within the BCS theory \cite{BCSoriginal}, are explained by a spontaneous Gauge-symmetry breaking due to the formation of Cooper pairs, i.e, the pairing of electrons with opposite momentum and spins.
-This occurs when the effective attractive interaction between electrons mediated by the lattice vibrations overcomes the electronic repulsion, below a certain critical value of temperature $T_c$.
-Within this phase, magnetic fields are expelled by the material, which is known as Meissner-Ochsenfeld effect, and the application of a strong magnetic field lead the material to the normal phase.
-On the other hand, the theoretical explanation of high-temperature superconductivity remains an open question \cite{Boulevard, Bernevig,livroMarino,2GMarino}.
-Interesting, some superconductors, such as MgB$_2$, may have a multi-band structure, which is sometimes called a two-gap superconductor \cite{2GBCS, NJP,QM}.
+This occurs when mechanical vibrations become stronger than electronic repulsion at low temperatures, below a certain critical value $T_c$.
+Within this phase, magnetic fields are expelled by the material, which is known as Meissner-Ochsenfeld effect, and the application of a strong magnetic field leads the material to the normal phase.
+On the other hand, the theoretical explanation of high-temperature superconductivity remains an open question \cite{Boulevard,livroMarino,2GMarino}.
+In this context, new models and experiments have been proposed, in particular, for describing the contribution of an anisotropy in the electron-electron pairing, which is sometimes called a two-gap superconductor \cite{2GBCS, NJP,QM}.
+Recently, a two-gap nonequilibrium superconductor system also has been observed due to the pairing of electrons that belong to different \textit{valleys} and \textit{bands} in a two-dimensional material \cite{Chamom}.
+This represents, from the point of view of symmetries, a breaking of the flavor symmetry of the matter field.

-The two-gap superconductivity in MgB$_2$ has been discussed since its discovery in 2001 and, despite the presence of two energy gaps, this is defined as a conventional superconductor in the sense that it is generated by electron-phonon interactions.
-The typical values of the energy gaps are approximately given by 2 meV (for $\pi$-band) and 7 meV (in the $\sigma$-band).
-The presence of these two energy scales make the dependence of the material properties on an external magnetic field more richer than in a single-band material, as it has been discussed in Ref.~\cite{MgB2review}.

-The two-gap BCS model has been applied for describing underdoped cuprate superconductors in Ref.~\cite{2GBCS} with a momentum-dependent interaction.
-The main idea is to find a larger critical temperature due to the formation of two energy gaps, where the first one describes the pairing of electrons with small Fermi velocity while the second gap describes the pairing of electrons with large Fermi velociy.
-These electrons are expected to occur at some high-symmetry points of the Brillouin zone \cite{2GBCS}.
-This kind of pairing also has been considered in the honeycomb lattice.
-In this case, a nonequilibrium superconductivity emerges due to the pairing of electrons that belong to different \textit{valleys} and \textit{bands}.
-This phase may be achieved by the application of circular-polarized light into the material, which is able to select electrons in a specific valley.
-Furthermore, it is expected a critical temperature larger than its equilibrium value \cite{Chamom}.